 A variety of reasons explain why mobile phones are – in practice – far deadlier than researchers warn.
 In more than half of fatal crashes that occurred in 2015, motorists were driving straight down the road with no obstacles or apparent diversions before them — no crossing traffic, inclement weather, or other “events.”
 And yet, they found themselves plowing into other vehicles, pedestrians and cyclists – the latter of which travel on the side of the road or the sidewalk – with greater frequency.
 As a result, traffic fatalities involving motorcyclists (up 6.2 percent) and pedestrians (up 9 percent) rose significantly in 2016.

-In a recent study, the National Safety Council says that only about half of fatal crashes it researched were tied to known mobile phone use.
 But the most chilling information comes from Zendrive Inc., a San Francisco firm that analyzes smartphone data to help insurers of commercial fleets assess safety risks.
 It studied three million people and found that drivers are using their mobile phones on 88 percent of trips (viewed as anything from a 500-mile journey to a jaunt to the convenience store for milk).
 And Zendrive didn’t even factor in distracted drivers who use hands-free devices, which come with their own safety warnings as well.